Watts to Amps Calculator for Single Phase and 3 Phase Electricity

 In AC systems, especially with motors or industrial equipment, not all the electricity pulled into the system is converted into actual work.
 Some energy is lost in the magnetic fields of the equipment.

-For those dealing with industrial systems, the watts to amps calculator by engpocket also handles the complex math of three-phase power.
-Unlike single phase, three phase calculations involve a specific constant.
-The formula for three-phase:
+For those dealing with industrial systems, the watts to amps calculator by EngPocket also handles the complex math of three-phase power.
+Unlike single phase, three-phase calculations involve a specific constant to account for the voltage between phases.

 Have a great day!
 See you on another post.